WORSHIP AND MUSIC

 The Worship and Music

 The entire month of March falls during the Lenten season.
 Besides giving something up for Lent, we should strive to add something to our worship routine.
 A daily devotion or prayer time could be added to your routine.
 Our Wednesday soup and sandwich dinner with the short Lenten devotion after is another way to increase your focus during Lent.
 The dinner starts at 5:30 pm.
 Two different soups are provided, and you bring your own sandwich.
 If you can’t make it for the dinner and fellowship, try to make the service at 6:15.
 We still need people to sign up to provide soup.
 The sheet is on Jeri’s office window.

 Hymn of the Month

-This information comes from the Hymnal Companion to Evangelical Lutheran Worship written by Paul Westermeyer and published by Augsburg Fortress in 2010.
+The source of this information is Hymnal Companion to Evangelical Lutheran Worship by Paul Westermeyer, c2010, Augsburg Fortress.